Fire Sprinkler Installer

 Why is SKILLcard closing its Fire Sprinkler Installer CRO Card Route?

 SKILLcard is a partner card scheme of CSCS and is authorised to carry the CSCS logo.
 SKILLcard is committed, alongside all CSCS partner card schemes, to deliver to the Construction Leadership Council’s (CLC) 2025 vision.
 As a result, card schemes carrying the CSCS logo including SKILLcard, must only certify those occupations with nationally recognised construction related qualifications, i.e. NVQs or approved equivalents.
-This is phased programme of closures and at this time we are now managing the closure of the Fire Sprinkler Installer card.
+This is a phased programme of closures and at this time we are now managing the closure of the Fire Sprinkler Installer card.

-NEW Applications for Fire Sprinkler Installer CRO Cards
+Fire Sprinkler Installer CRO Card Closure

 We are no longer accepting new applications for the Fire Sprinkler Installer CRO card.
 You now need to apply for a blue SKILLcard and the following qualification route is now open in order for you to do this.